Platinum Jubilee of Elizabeth II: Bermuda

 In November 2021, the governor of Bermuda hosted a ceremony at Government House, Bermuda, with 70 trees planted.

-In May 2022, a giant photograph of the Queen was placed on the Seon Place Building in Hamiton.
+In May 2022, a giant photograph of the Queen was placed on the Seon Place Building in Hamilton.

 On 2 June, the governor hosted the Queen's Birthday and platinum jubilee reception at Government House.
 On 3 June, the governor and the premier planted two trees to mark the Jubilee.
 On 4 June, the annual Queen's Birthday Parade took place along Front Street.
 The governor also presented representatives of the uniformed services with platinum jubilee medals.
 On 5 June, a service of thanksgiving was held at the Cathedral of the Most Holy Trinity, Hamilton, and on 12 June, St. Peter's Church, St. George's, hosted a Service to mark the platinum jubilee and the tenth anniversary of the Intituling of St Peter's Church as "Their Majesties Chappell".

 British Antarctic Territory

 A new 50p coin was released by the British Antarctic Territory to mark the jubilee.
 The coin features the Queen's royal cypher surrounded by a rose, representing England, a daffodil, representing Wales, a thistle, representing Scotland, and shamrocks, representing Northern Ireland.
 The design also incorporates the jubilee emblem.

 Postage stamps commemorating the jubilee were released on 24 March.